loicboset/jots/src/pages/blog/_posts/journaling-for-developers-a-simple-habit-for-big-results.md

 Plain text or Markdown files are perfect for quick, no-fuss journaling, while tools like Notion or Obsidian offer more structure, however they might feel overwhelming or distracting.

 After experimenting with these tools, we found they didn’t meet our long-term needs.
-That’s why we created **DevLog**.
+That’s why we created **Jots**.
 We aim to make journaling as effortless and efficient as possible, with a clean interface, a flexible editor and features tailored for levering all this data.

-We’re constantly building features that ensure your journal entries don’t get lost in the past — with DevLog, your data is actively leveraged over time, helping you gain insights and track your growth, with AI making it easier to reflect on and act upon what you’ve written.
+We’re constantly building features that ensure your journal entries don’t get lost in the past — with Jots, your data is actively leveraged over time, helping you gain insights and track your growth, with AI making it easier to reflect on and act upon what you’ve written.

 ## Integrating Journaling into Your Workflow